 ABOUT DIANA ATWOOD JOHNSON

-Diana’s strong and devoted leadership on the Review Board has been critical to the development of the OSWA program and the success that the grant program has had in advancing land conservation across the state.
+Diana’s strong and devoted leadership on the Review Board was critical to the development of the OSWA program and the success that the grant program has had in advancing land conservation across the state.
 Diana was also instrumental in guiding the Review Board in working with DEEP in its drafting of the 2016-2020 Connecticut Comprehensive Open Space Acquisition Strategy (Green Plan).
-In addition to her volunteer work on the Review Board, Diana’s conservation service includes Chair for Old Lyme's Open Space Committee, of which she has been a member since 1998, 10 years on the Board of the Connecticut Chapter of the Nature Conservancy, as well as membership in the Connecticut Land Conservation Council, Old Lyme Conservation Trust, Connecticut Audubon, National Audubon, and the Cornell Lab of Ornithology.
-She has served on the board of the Lyme Academy College of Fine Arts since 1980 and was its Chair from 1996-2003 and 2011-2013.
+In addition to her volunteer work on the Review Board, Diana’s conservation service included Chair for Old Lyme's Open Space Committee, of which she was a member since 1998, 10 years on the Board of the Connecticut Chapter of the Nature Conservancy, as well as membership in the Connecticut Land Conservation Council, Old Lyme Conservation Trust, Connecticut Audubon, National Audubon, and the Cornell Lab of Ornithology.
+She was also a valued member of CLCC's Policy and Advocacy Committee.
+She served on the board of the Lyme Academy College of Fine Arts since 1980 and was its Chair from 1996-2003 and 2011-2013.
 From 1986-1992 she served as President of the Connecticut River Museum.
 She also served on the board of The Bank of Southern Connecticut and was a founding Director of the Maritime Bank and Trust Company in Essex, CT from 1989-1999 and served as its Vice Chairman.
 She earned her undergraduate degree from Skidmore College.
 She was awarded an Honorary Doctorate of Humane Letters from the University of New Haven in 2014.